makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 ## Restore command

-The restore command will use [defined binary]('./configuration#binaries') for your database vendor with correct parameters to restore your database from existing backup files.
+The restore command will use [predefined or configured binary](./configuration#binaries) for your database vendor with correct parameters to restore your database from existing backup files.